MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-adjust-item-costs.md

 5. Choose the **OK** button.

 ## <a name="understanding-unit-cost-calculation"></a>Understanding Unit Cost Calculation
 As a rule, the value in the **Unit Cost** field on the item card is based on the standard cost for items with costing method standard.
-For items with all other costing methods, it is based on the calculation of the stock available (invoiced costs and expected costs) divided by the quantity on hand.
+For items with all other costing methods, it is based on the calculation of the inventory available (invoiced costs and expected costs) divided by the quantity on hand.

  How the contents of the **Costing Method** field influence the unit cost calculation for purchases and sales is described in more detail in the following sections.